-Modern day Mexborough has a mainline railway station with trains through to Sheffield and Doncaster, schools through to sixth form, and a hospital with a minor injuries unit.
-Simple, three bedroom homes are available to buy from around £60,000 to £70,000.
-(January 2020)
+Modern-day Mexborough has a mainline railway station with trains through to Sheffield and Doncaster, schools through to sixth form, and a hospital with a minor injuries unit.
+Simple, three-bedroom homes are available to buy from around £80,000.
+(January 2022)

 Rotherham is a large town on the banks of the River Don.
-It lies between Sheffield and Doncaster, and in fact sprawls almost to the borders of Sheffield.
+It lies between Sheffield and Doncaster, and in fact, sprawls almost to the borders of Sheffield.
 Like so many other towns in this region, Rotherham developed through its rich mineral wealth, and for several centuries its major employers were in the coal mining, steel production, and glass fabrication industries.
-Modern day Rotherham, with its extensive urbanisation, has moved with the times, and newer, more technological industries are providing the jobs these days.
+Modern-day Rotherham has been the subject of extensive urbanisation and has moved with the times.
+Newer, more technological industries are providing the jobs these days.

 Rotherham has excellent educational facilities including a choice of three further education colleges, a mainline railway station, and a large and prestigious hospital with both Accident & Emergency, and Maternity services amongst many others.
-Budget at least £60,000 to £70,000 to buy a three bedroom property in this busy and cosmopolitan location.
+Budget at least £70,000 to £80,000 to buy a three-bedroom property in this busy and cosmopolitan location.

-Sheffield is South Yorkshire's only city, and it is currently the third largest English district by population, which is surprising, given that no less than 61% of Sheffield's entire area is green space, and a third of the city lies within the Peak District national park.
-The city has plentiful parks, woodlands and gardens, and an estimated 2 million trees.
+Sheffield is South Yorkshire's only city, and it is currently the third-largest English district by population, which is surprising, given that no less than 61% of Sheffield's entire area is green space, and a third of the city lies within the Peak District national park.
+Sheffield has plentiful parks, woodlands and gardens, and an estimated 2 million trees.
 All this makes for a pleasant environment despite extensive urbanisation.

 Sheffield is a thriving city with a wide choice of schools, and educational facilities through to university level.
 There is excellent shopping, great restaurants, night life, and a wide range of sports and leisure activities to enjoy.
-Transport links are first class, and include the nearby Robin Hood Airport.
-Property prices here are wonderfully reasonable, and a three bedroom house may be bought here from approximately £70,000 to £80,000.
+Transport links are first class and include the nearby Robin Hood Airport.
+Property prices here are wonderfully reasonable, and a three-bedroom house may be bought from approximately £80,000 to £100,000.

 Until the early 18th century, what is now Stocksbridge was a tree-lined valley which ran from Deepcar to Midhopestones.
-A peaty coloured river known as the Little Don, ran through the valley, and there were a few traditionally built stone houses and farmsteads dotted here and there.
-Ii is believed that John Stocks, a farmer, and local mill-owner, constructed a footbridge over the river, perhaps so that his workers could come and go from their homes on the north side.
-Originally a wooden structure, Stocks' Bridge, gave the place its name.
-Eventually a stone version of the bridge was built in 1812.
+A peaty-coloured river known as the Little Don ran through the valley, and there were a few traditionally built stone houses and farmsteads dotted here and there.
+It is believed that John Stocks, a farmer and local mill-owner, constructed the first footbridge over the river, perhaps so that his workers could come and go from their homes on the north side.
+Originally a wooden structure, Stocks' Bridge gave the place its name.
+Eventually, a stone version of the bridge was built in 1812.

 The success of the original mill, and subsequent businesses built on the same site, in particular a steel foundry, led to an expansion in the local population.
-Modern day Stocksbridge has schools through to age 16, a range of good local shops, and a leisure centre.
-There is no longer a railway station at Stocksbridge.
-Three bedroom houses remain affordable, and can be bought from around £130,000.
+Modern-day Stocksbridge has schools through to age 16, a range of good local shops, and a leisure centre.
+Although road links are good there is no longer a railway station at Stocksbridge.

 Long centuries after the Roman occupation ended, Swinton became known as the home of the Rockingham Pottery, a renowned manufacturer of porcelain.
 Although the factory closed in 1842 its products continue to be of considerable interest to collectors.
 Remains of an original kiln, a small part of the factory, a gatehouse,and the pottery flint millpond remain today in a park off Blackamoor Road.